blorente/decorat/wiki/stories/the_promotion.md

 I looked down at my hands.
 I'd been holding on to the symbol too hard.
 It had left a deep cut in the soft skin of my palm.
 With a grimace of pain, I let go of the little bronze piece.

 They were definitely getting worse.
 I hand't been able to get a good night's sleep for ages.
-Not since my ThinkPod reassignment.
+Not since my Cognitor reassignment.
 I didn't know how many more nights like those I could take.

-Of course, that was a stupid thought.
+I swallowed hard, battling that thought.
 The ORDOS clearance was a sign that the Inquisition itself had noticed my diligence and skill.
-The promotion was good, and the Emperor would give me strength to bear any load it carried.
-Would He not?
+The promotion was good.
+Besides, the Emperor would give me strength to bear any load it carried, would He not?

 As the last echoes of the burning city dissipated from my mind, I got up to get ready for work.